CaptainSapphire/PH-s-Blog/_posts/2024-10-10-Reyes-Adobe-experience.md

 - *Press play on the video when it stopped*: There was a video playing on a TV that we are to loop.
 There is a little triangle/play button we press when the video stops.
 - *Let people who enter know where the Adobe House is*: It was outside, just down the way from the museum.
 It's one of the main attractions.
 - *Describe facts and information about the contents of the museum*: I took APUSH, so history facts are a breeze for me now.
 I explained to the president some of them so we both could explain what this museum was about.
-- *Tell people who enter why it's called the Grateful House*: Louis, the old black woman, told me this.
+- *Tell people who enter why it's called the Grateful House*: Louise, the old black woman, told me this.
 "We call this the Grateful House because, without the people on these walls, we wouldn't be here as we are today."
+<br><br>
+As people came in, we got more used to welcoming them in.
+After a couple of hours, the two people wanted to switch back.
+After some discussion, most of the volunteers worked in the museum.
+Louise pulled me aside, and told me that: "I was a teacher for 57 years!
+Do you know why?"<br>
+Typically when an adult asks you something to teach you a lesson, you just ask them what, as they go in preferring you don't know, otherwise their time is wasted. <br>
+"To bring hope.
+I pray to the sweet lord each night, to instill hope in at least one student with the knowledge of the past.
+Now, I want you dear volunteers to do the same."<br><br>
+I find that will in her admirable, and to be frank, her words have still lingered in my mind.
+On rare occasion is the advice bestowed upon me by strangers or adults applicable or even helpful.
+The assumptions many individuals have is I lack understanding of the world around me, and that I do not seek to know.
+However, Louise understood that I lack the understanding of our world yet, but I am open to learn.<br>

+The drive home, my phone overheated, and I drove the school, and then home from there. the school I knew how to get to from where I was, and from school I knew how to get home.

 ## Final Thoughts
+I thoroughly enjoyed my time volunteering at the Reyes Adobe Event.
+I learned a thing or too, and some fun facts about the lives that resided here long ago.
+Thank you for reading!

 !["Email"](https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/October%202024/Screenshot%202024-10-09%209.43.29%20AM.png?raw=true)